Skip to Main Content

 Evaluation Criteria

-• Alignment with the conference’s objectives and themes, focusing on generative AI applications in libraries.
+• Alignment with the conference's objective and tracks, focusing on generative AI applications in libraries.

 • Potential to contribute to the advancement of library services, instruction, resources management, user engagement, public services, and research support.